Back to Clackmannanshire: On Coffee, Clarity, and Walking Away

 How do you respond when leadership distorts the story?

-If this resonated, pass it on to someone who needs to know they’re not alone.
+If this resonated, pass it on.
+Someone out there might need reminding they’re not alone.